go-while/nntp-mongodb-storage/README.md

 ## MongoDB Storage Package for Usenet Articles

-- The mongostorage package offers a set of convenient functions for interacting with a MongoDB database and managing Usenet articles.
+- The mongostorage package offers a set of convenient functions for interacting with a MongoDB database and managing Usenet articles or anything else if your needs are satisfied by `type MongoArticle struct`.

 - It provides efficient and reliable methods for inserting, deleting, and retrieving Usenet articles in a MongoDB collection.